Karolina Fortin

-Karolina Fortin (née Styczyńska ([stɨˈtʂɨj̃ska]), Japanese: カロリーナ・ステチェンスカ; born June 17, 1991) is a Polish women's professional shogi player.
+Karolina Fortin (née Styczyńska ([stɨˈtʂɨj̃ska]), Japanese: カロリーナ・ステチェンスカ; born June 17, 1991) is a retired Polish women's professional shogi player who achieved the rank of 1-dan.
 She is the first non-Japanese to be awarded professional status by the Japan Shogi Association.

 Shogi

 Amateur

 Styczyńska started playing shogi as a teenager after seeing the game depicted in an issue of the Japanese manga Naruto.
 She learned the rules of the game on the Internet, then began studying on her own using online materials and videos.

 She began playing online games at a website called 81Dojo, where her strong play was eventually noticed by women's professional Madoka Kitao.
 Kitao was impressed by Styczyńska's ability and invited her to come to Japan for a two-week trip to study shogi in 2011.
 After arriving in Tokyo, Styczyńska was given a test at the headquarters of the Japan Shogi Association and awarded the rank of amateur 4-dan.

 Styczyńska was invited to participate as the tournament's non-Japanese representative in Tokyo in the preliminary round of the 2nd Ricoh Cup Women's Oza Tournament on May 19, 2012.
 Although she did not advance beyond the preliminary round, she became the first non-Japanese female amateur to defeat a women's professional in an official game.

 She was again selected to be the non-Japanese representative for the 3rd Ricoh Cup Women's Oza Tournament held in May 2013.
 As in the previous year, she was unable to advance beyond the preliminary round, but was able to defeat a women's professional for the second time.